joaopaulo-souza/Introduction-to-AI/Lisp/README.md

 The tutorial is self explanatory and easy-to-use

-You can start learning Lisp just by reading lisp-tutorial.txt or lisp-tutorial.lisp file.
+You can start learning Lisp just by clicking <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/lisp-tutorial.txt">lisp-tutorial.txt</a> or <a href="https://github.com/joaopaulo-souza/Introduction-to-AI/blob/master/Lisp/lisp-tutorial.lisp">lisp-tutorial.lisp</a> file.